WillRod42/epicodus-jam/README.md

  <img src="/images/Screenshot1.png">

-3. Add the files from this github to the Assets Folder
+3. Add the all files from this github to the Assets Folder except images and README.md

  <img src="/images/Screenshot2.png">